 |CRM 2800*||Search and Seizure|

-- Online pre-law courses do not qualify to meet the five course or 18 credit requirement for the Pre-Law minor.
+- Under normal circumstances, online pre-law courses do not qualify to meet the five course or 18 credit requirement for the Pre-Law minor.
+However, due to safety concerns during the Covid-19 pandemic, all modalities of courses are accepted for the Pre-Law minor during the Fall 2020, Winter 2020/21, Spring 2021, and Summer 2021 semesters.

 - Only two political science courses may be double-counted between a Pre-Law minor and a Political Science major/minor.